 What is terazosin?

-- Terazosin is used to treat symptoms of an enlarged prostate such as difficulty in beginning the flow of urine, weak urine flow, and the need to urinate frequently or urgently (including during the middle of the night).
+- Terazosin is used to treat symptoms of an enlarged prostate, such as difficulty in beginning the flow of urine (pee), weak urine flow and the need to urinate (pee) often or urgently (including during the middle of the night).

-- It works by relaxing the muscles in the prostate and part of the bladder.
+- It works by relaxing the muscles in your prostate and part of your bladder.
 It does not make the prostate smaller.

 - Terazosin is also used for other conditions such as high blood pressure, but this is less common.

 - Terazosin is available as tablets.

 - The starting dose of terazosin is 1 milligram once a day.

 - Your doctor will increase your dose slowly over a few weeks to 5–10 milligrams once a day.
 This allows your body to get used to the medicine.

 - Always take your terazosin exactly as your doctor has told you.

 - The pharmacy label on your medicine will tell you how much terazosin to take, how often to take it and any special instructions.